anastasiiadmm/meplay/README.md

-# me_play
+# Me Play

-Megacom TV and radio translation app.
+TV and radio translation on the phone.

 ## Getting Started